johnkerl/ctools/bytehisto/README.md

 # About

-bytehisto.c is a simple histogram printer for byte values in a file.
+This is a simple histogram printer for byte values in a file.
 I use it every once in a while, e.g. to help find non-printables.

 John Kerl
 2004